HSalat/pop-dens-elec-clustering-method/README.md

 The project is meant to be used as a single workspace (variables created in one file are called directly from other files).

-Only the content of the repository is described here, for a description of the methods please refer to the article.
+Only the content of the repository is described here, for a description of the methods, please refer to the article.

 ## Data